cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

   SAGE is also used for some examples in the CrypTool book.

-b) The only other programs known to us, which usefully combine cryptography and cryptanalysis (under a graphical user interface), are such, where the source code is not public:
+b) The only other useful programs known to us, which usefully combine cryptography and cryptanalysis (under a graphical user interface), are such, where the source code is not public: